Iron Nest: Heavy Turret Simulator - Official Demo Trailer

 High-authority trailer evidence that the demo is being covered during the current trend window.

 A practical operator reference for IRON NEST demo players.
-Use the firing loop, shell table, map-tool notes, video embeds, and guide pages to get from orders to accurate fire faster.
+Use the triangulation loop, roadmap notes, firing checklist, shell table, map-tool notes, video embeds, and guide pages to get from orders to accurate fire faster.

 Dieselpunk heavy artillery simulation